Neutrino Electromagnetic Properties and the Weak Mixing Angle at the LHC Forward Physics Facility: Detectors at the FPF

 An unexpected but powerful source of light and weakly coupled particles can be found at the LHC~\cite{Feng:2017uoz}.
 In the forward direction, the LHC produces an intense and strongly collimated beam of neutrinos of all three flavors coming mainly from the decays of mesons produced at the interaction point.
 Currently, there are two experiments taking advantage of this opportunity: FASER$\nu$~\cite{FASER:2019dxq, FASER:2020gpr} and SND@LHC~\cite{Ahdida:2750060, SHiP:2020sos}.
 In particular, both experiments are expected to obtain about 20 tau neutrino interactions, which exceeds the number of events recorded by the DONuT~\cite{DONuT:2007bsg} and OPERA~\cite{OPERA:2018nar} experiments.

 Several improved neutrino detectors are planned for the HL-LHC era.
 They will be housed in the FPF~\cite{Anchordoqui:2021ghd, Feng:2022inv} along with an array of other detectors with a wide range of physics potential, to be located in a cavern 620 m downstream from the ATLAS interaction point.
-Our analysis focuses on two detector technologies at FPF which are sensitive to TeV range neutrino interactions: FLArE, which is a liquid argon time projection chamber, and FASER$\nu$2, which is an emulsion-based neutrino detector.
+Our analysis focuses on two detector technologies at FPF that are sensitive to TeV range neutrino interactions: FLArE, a liquid argon time projection chamber, and FASER$\nu$2, an emulsion-based neutrino detector.
 In the following, we present the detector details relevant to the phenomenological study at hand: